Sherlock Holmes And The Invisible Thing

 Then the second act started and things quickly spun out of control.
 I honestly do not understand how act one and act two fit together, they seemed completely divorced from each other, as if two very different writers had created them.
 Suddenly Holmes was became a sentimental, almost romantic, do-gooder, while the story made less and less sense and became a farcical disaster that bore no resemblance to the well defined characters of the first half.
 This is a sad example of rushed writing trying to hammer good ideas quickly into a shape they just don’t fit into, no matter how hard the writer tried to string together scientific terms to create an illusion of logic.
 None of it made sense, it losts its charm and witt and just fell completely flat of the tone set in the first act.
 A very sad ending for a play that could have been a great Holmes homage.

 We left thoroughly confused by how a very solid first act could lead to such a disaster of a comedic romp in the second act, and quite disappointed with such a sadly contrived conclusion.
-For the stage design, costumes, and solid acting in the first act, I can just about rate this at two and a half rainbow sloths.
+For the stage design, costumes, and solid acting in the first act, I can just about rate this at one star.